Investing in Real Estate in London Ontario & Valuating Income Properties

 |No Brainer Real Estate Investor Tips

-I have spent a lot of time studying and working with wealthy real estate investors and I am not talking about the flashy ones or the jet setters, I am talking about the person who looks and acts like your neighbour next door, yet has a portfolio of 5 or more properties.
-They could be condos, single-family houses or multi-family homes and whatever they are comfortable with; they take the attitude of slow and long term growth.
-They do not flip, they do not take excessive risks and they are great landlords because they know the secret to being a successful landlord.
+I have spent a lot of time studying and working with wealthy real estate investors.
+I am not talking about the flashy ones or the jet setters.
+I am talking about the person who looks and acts like your neighbour next door, yet has a portfolio of 5 or more properties.
+They could be condos, single-family houses or multifamily homes, and whatever they are comfortable with, they take the attitude of slow and long-term growth.
+They do not flip; they do not take excessive risks, and they are great landlords because they know the secret to be a successful landlord.
 Being an investor in small real estate properties will not make you rich overnight, but over time you can build what I call slow wealth!
 You make money in real estate when you buy, not when you sell!
-All my client’s do well with this philosophy that I share and as J.P.
+All my clients do well with this philosophy that I share, and as J.P.
 Getty said: “Investors bank on climate, while speculators bet on the weather.”
-Below are a few “lessons” that have been experienced the hard way by thousands of investors and a few tips how to overcome the consequences of poor decision making and erroneous opinions, be they yours or the so-called experts!
+Below are a few “lessons” that have been experienced the hard way by thousands of investors and a few tips on how to overcome the consequences of poor decision-making and erroneous opinions, be they yours or the so-called experts!

 Using knowledge, expertise and technology to sell your property!
 The web is now by far the most important advertising medium for real estate, and that’s becoming truer every day.
 Fortunately, I’ve managed to stay ahead of this trend, and have been continuously working to increase my web presence so that I can push listings to more places very quickly, putting properties in front of online buyers very effectively.